ICC judges authorize appeal against Afghanistan rejection

 Seeking leave to appeal, Prosecutor Fatou Bensouda said that reasoning ran contrary to the court’s goal of prosecuting grave crimes when national authorities are unwilling or unable to do so.

-Following Tuesday’s decision, Bensouda must now file a detailed appeal that will be considered by judges, a process likely to take months.
+Bensouda must now file a detailed appeal that will be considered by judges, a process likely to take months.

+Her November 2017 request to open an investigation angered Washington because as well as alleging that crimes were committed by the Taliban and Afghan security forces, Bensouda said she had information that members of the U.S. military and intelligence agencies were involved in crimes.

+Her request said they allegedly “committed acts of torture, cruel treatment, outrages upon personal dignity, rape and sexual violence against conflict-related detainees in Afghanistan and other locations, principally in the 2003-2004 period.”